alpha01/reconquista-timeline/timeline.md

 - 1065-1109 Leon Alfonso VI "El Bravo" becomes the King of León
 - 1085 Leon Alfonso VI of León and Castile captures the important city of Toledo
 - 1085 Leon Alfonso VI of León and Castile proclaims himself "Emperor of Spain"
+- 1087 Leon After the crushing defeat at the Battle of Sagrajas, Alfonso VII seeks cross-Pyrenees alliances.
+Marrying his daughters Urraca to Raimundo of Burgundy and Teresa to Enrique of Burgundy
 - 10/1147 Leon Siege of Almería, city is captured by Alfonso VII with the aid of Catalan and Genoese crusaders
+- 1157 Leon Alfonso VII fails to prevent Almería captulation to the Almohads.
+Alfonso VII dies while returning back to Tolendo.
+Kingdom is devided between two sons, Sancho III of Castile and Fernando II of León
+- 1157-1888 Leon Fernando II becomes King of León
+- 1170 Leon Order of Santiago founded by the Knights of Cáceres
+- 1187-1230 Leon Alfonso IX becomes King of León

 # Kingdom of Castile (1065-1230)
+- 05/1487-08/1487 Castilla Málaga is captured after a three month siege
+- 1157-1158 Castilla Sancho III "El Deseado" becomes King of Castile
+- 1157 Castilla Order of Calatrava founded by St. Raymond of Fitero
+- 1158-1214 Castilla Alfonso VIII "El de Las Navas" becomes King of Castile
 - 07/1195 Castilla Battle of Alarcos, Christian forces under Alfonso VIII of Castile suffer catastrophic defeat by Almohad Caliphate
-- 05/1487-08/1487 Castilla Málaga is captured after a three month siege
-- 01/1492 Castilla Granada, the final Muslim territory in Spain is captured

 # Crown of Castile (1230-1492)